ibbles/LearningUnrealEngine/Modules.md

 A module consists of a private part and public part.
 The private part can only be used by the module itself.
 The public part can be used by other modules as well.
-The public part is a collection of header files.
+The public part is a collection of header files, containing interfaces and exported types.
-The public part can contain both header and source files.
+The private part can contain both header and source files, containing function implementations and module initialization.
+Module initialization is done by `MyModule.cpp`, which contains a class inheriting from `IModuleInterface` and the `IMPLEMENT_MODULE` macro.
+A module has a `.Build.cs` file that describe the module to the Unreal Build Tool.
 A module using functionality provided by another module is called a dependency.
 The public part is stored in the `<ModuleName>/Public` directory.
 The private part is stored in the `<ModuleName>/Private` directory.